emilymerwin/PollDisplay/README.md

 	-numbers will come in as strings "100%" etc, need to convert before parsing (format --> normal) -make sure to remove "UNWEIGHTED BASE" and "TOTAL RESPONDENTS" from the file you give the parser, as these are not percentages but the actual number of people in each category
 	-it comes over in all caps - next time try downloading, converting the data to downcase locally (find and replace regex probably easiest) then re-upload to Google and go through and make sure the appropriate things are uppercase (think proper nouns).
+	-FYI the parser is set to replace "* " and "- " with in the data "0" because those characters were breaking stuff, and if the value is 0 that label won't show up anyway (because it won't have a pixel width, not because it's not added to the DOM, fix that maybe).
+I believe there are checks in the code to get rid of them but it was still breaking.
+The polling company uses those symbols to mean either 0 or not a large enough sample.